EDF Renewables Corriemoillie Wind Farm Education & Training Fund

 - Micro and small businesses that employ individuals from the fund area have the necessary skills and confidence to grow and sustain their operations to secure their long-term future

 The fund provides:

-- Support for businesses and voluntary sector organisations through the funding of mentoring packages, staff training, and apprentices' employment where such activities, or funding towards such activities, is not provided from statutory sources.
+- Support for businesses and voluntary sector organisations through the funding of staff training and development

 Activities are supported in the following sectors: